Bug-Bust3rs/UNITE/README.md

 ## ❤️ Contributing

-We welcome contributions to Create My-API!
+We welcome contributions to UNITE!

 To get started, please check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to contribute.
 Here are some key points: